tdauth/herrenberg/README.md

 * Fix the order of objectives and shorten them all.
 * Fix the initial assignment of the hero Jerg Ratgeb.
 * <https://forums.ageofempires.com/t/umlaute-from-the-websites-mod-description-not-shown-properly-in-the-mod-manager/248687>
-* The victory sound "We have defeated the City of Herrenberg" replaces a generic sound effect for all AOE2 scenarios.
-* Make Gaia units cost no population.